Ibra Sekajja: Club career

 On 10 January 2013, Sekajja joined Barnet on a one-month loan.
 He made a winning start to his Barnet career, playing the whole game in an away 2–0 win against Rotherham United, on 12 January 2013.
 Following his "impressive" debut, manager Edgar Davids said "I expect that he is going to be a great asset for the team.
 I hope he develops himself in the line that I think he can and he can become an important player for Barnet."

 At the end of his loan at Barnet, Sekajja returned to Crystal Palace but failed to feature again in the first team.
 He was eventually released by the club in May 2014.

-After a successful two-week trial, Sekajja signed for Scottish Premiership club Inverness CT in October 2014.
+After a successful two-week trial, Sekajja signed for Scottish Premiership club Inverness Caledonian Thistle in October 2014.
 He made his debut for the team later that month, coming on as a substitute against St Mirren.
 Sekajja left Inverness in January 2015, at the end of his short-term contract.

 On 16 January 2015, Sekajja signed for Scottish Championship club Livingston.

 Following spells with Braintree Town and Hemel Hempstead Town during the 2015–16 season, Sekajja joined Dulwich Hamlet of the Isthmian League Premier Division, making his debut in a 2–2 away draw with Enfield Town on 1 October 2016.
 He finished his first season at the club scoring 17 goals in all competitions, including a first-half hat-trick against Enfield Town in the Isthmian League Premier Division play-off semi-final.
 After 12 league goals for Dulwich in 2016–17, he joined Bognor Regis Town for 2017–18.
 In 2018-19 Sekajja played for Havant & Waterlooville before joining Gosport Borough in March.

 Sekajja joined Maidenhead United in November 2019.
 In January 2020, he went on trial at Grimsby Town.

 Sekajja re-joined Dulwich Hamlet in January 2021.

 On 15 August 2022, he signed with AC Oulu in Finland until the end of the season.